Gp32Prog66/Final-Project-Assignment-Due-Dates/README.md

 This is the Final Project For CIT-245 at CCAC

 ## DefaultAssignments()
-This function simply views the entire default assignments and their due dates.
+This function views the entire default assignments and their due dates.
+This also loads onto the CurrentAssignments Function.
 This could be useful if the program doesn't currently have any assignments in the CurrentAssignments function.

 ## CurrentAssignments()
+Stores all of the Assignments that are loaded from the DefaultAssignments(), but also any other assignments that were inserted and/or deleted by the user.
+This can be viewed any time at the main menu.

 ## InsertNewAssignments()
+Allows the user to insert any new assignments to the program.
+It will what the assignment name is and what the due date will be for the assignment.

 ## RemoveAssignments()
+Allows the user to remove assignments.
+All that the user has to do is type that name of the assignment and it should remove the assignment

 ## ChangeDate()
+Allows the user to modify a specific assignment's due date.

 ## ExitProgram()
 This function simply exits the program and returns a 0 depending if you are